iambriccardo/cassanostra/README.md

 ### Tables

 #### Utente
-Stores user details and credentials.
+Stores user details and credentials. `Azienda` attribute is used only for suppliers and stores the name of the company they work for.
 ```sql
 CREATE TABLE cnUtente (
   `Username` varchar(30) NOT NULL PRIMARY KEY,